cwwang1979/Deep-Learning-Can-Predict-Bevacizumab-Therapeutic-E-ect-and-Microsatellite-Instability-Directly-from/README.md

 ./TileScale
 ```

-After running in a terminal, the result will be produced in folder named "BB_tileout", like the following structure.
+After running in a terminal, the result will be produced in folder named 'Data/BB_tileout', like the following structure.
 ```
 BB_tileout/
 ├── TCGA-04-1335-01A-01-BS1.svs/